Unto Others (band): Unto Others (2020–present)

 In September 2020, the band changed their name to Unto Others for legal reasons.
 The new name is taken from the so-called Golden Rule, which states "Do unto others as you would have them do unto you".
 In the case of the band, however, the name has a "little devilish twist" according to Gabiel Franco.
 He explained to the German Metal Hammer that mutual respect seems to exist less and less in today's society.
 He interprets the Golden Rule as "treat others as they would treat you".

 At this time, the band was already working with producer Arthur Rizk on their second studio album Strength, which was released on September 24, 2021, via their new record label Roadrunner Records.
 The album contains a cover version of the song "Hell Is for Children" by Pat Benatar and entered the German album charts at number 77 and the Swiss album charts at number 99.

 On October 21, 2021, Unto Others followed up with the single "I Believe in Halloween".
 Readers of the German Metal Hammer voted Unto Others "Aufsteiger des Jahres" ("Rising Star of the Year").
 In the spring of 2022, the band played a tour of the United Kingdom and Ireland with support band Zetra.
 In the fall of 2022, they joined Carcass to open the co-headlining tour of bands Arch Enemy and Behemoth called The European Siege.

 The band released their third studio album, Never, Neverland, on September 20, 2024, via Century Media Records.
 It received positive reviews, with Loudwire ranking it as the 5th best rock album of 2024.
+The band supported King Diamond on tour in Europe during the spring and summer of 2025, along with Paradise Lost and Angel Witch.